michiganaerospace/mathtools/README.md

 ```

 The new fit now samples the same curve (i.e., using the same fit coefficients),
 but at different points.
-We have deliberately chosen to resample the curve on a
+In this example, we have deliberately resample the
-domain that extends beyond the support of the original data.
-Of course, we
+curve on a domain that extends beyond the support of the original data.
+Of
-cannot expect to fit data in this region (the ```Fit``` object does not
+course, we cannot expect to fit data in this region (the ```Fit``` object does
-extrapolate).
-The convention is to set the data to zero in the region that does
+not extrapolate).
+The convention is to set the data to zero in the region that
-not overlap the domain of the original data.
+does not overlap the domain of the original data.